What is Paternity Leave?

 Does FMLA Cover Paternity Leave?

-To be eligible for FMLA leave, an employee must work for a covered employer (a private employer with 50 or more employees, federal, state, or local government agency) and have worked for that employer for at least 12 months and at least 1,250 hours during the previous 12 months.
+To be eligible for FMLA leave, an employee must work for a covered employer (a private employer with 50 or more employees or a federal, state, or local government agency), have worked for that employer for at least 12 months, and have worked at least 1,250 hours during the previous 12 months.

 Also, See: Maternity Leave